solovino/MyGetting-and-Cleaning-DataProject/README.md

 STEP 9: Define the final dataset that computes the average of each variable for each activity and each subject

 File 2.
-Codebook       -- The codebook for the dataset
+Codebook.txt       -- The codebook for the dataset